Interviewer: Anna Szyba

 Ksil came to Paris with me.
 In 1951 Ryfka and her husband and 2 children left Poland and emigrated to Israel, and as well a year later Menasze to Israel, with his wife and daughter.
 And my other sister Rajzla went in 1956 also to Israel.
 And the 2 sisters stayed in Israel and died there.
 Menasze came with his wife and daughter to Paris.
 He couldn’t register in Paris and that was a whole problem, and somehow later he registered.
 His daughter, Izabela, graduated in medicine here.
 And Menasze died very early, in 1961, at 53.
 Ksil died at 89, and his sons studied at a university in Israel and then came back to Paris, and work here, as engineers in Information technology.
 Rajzla died in 1986.
 She was 83; Ryfka died at 91 in 1991.

 At home we used to speak Yiddish, and only later we started to speak in French a little, because the children didn’t like it.
 My son spoke Yiddish like me.
 When he took the phone, they would say to him: ‘Szulem?’
 He said: ‘Ich bin nicht Szulem, ich bin Shmil [Yid.: I’m not Szulem, I’m Shmil].’
 He went to a Jewish school, where he learned to read and recite Hebrew very nicely.
 Only later he stopped being interested in those types of things, because his wife is French.
 His wife is called Elian and he has 2 children: Silvan, who is 31, and Eliza, she is 26.
-Flore’s husband is a Jew from Algeria, he’s called Serge Amselem, and they have 3 sons: Gabriel, is born in 1983, David will be 18 this year, and Emanuel is 14.
+Flore’s husband is a Jew from Algeria, he’s called Serge Amselem, and they have 3 sons.
 Dorote’s husband is a Jew too, he’s called Michael Albert, they have a son Daniel and a daughter Sara.

 My son did his school-leaving examinations, then he did a fee-paying IT school.
 In 1968 he got his diploma and got a job straight away.
 And he worked in one firm 32 years.
 Now he’s going on a pension from that company.
 His wife is an official at the university.
 My elder daughter studied in Paris at medical school and is a virologist; she teaches at the university, in the Pasteur Institute; my son-in-law is a physician too, a geneticist.
 He is a professor.
 Dorote graduated from a school for translators in Paris too and is an English-French translator, and he is a lawyer, a partner in a big law firm.